tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

    set in `train.py`; (2) reduce `buffer_size` or `NUM_WORKERS` in `data.py`
    (which may negatively impact your throughput).
 The training only needs <10G RAM if `NUM_WORKERS=0`.

 1. Inference is unoptimized.
-Tensorpack is a training interface, therefore it does not help you on optimized inference.
+Tensorpack is a training interface: it produces the trained weights in standard format but it does not help you on optimized inference.
 	 In fact, the current implementation uses some slow numpy operations in inference (in `eval.py:_paste_mask`).

 Possible Future Enhancements: